tygronaut/tygron-ai-suite/README.md

 conda activate tygronai
 ````
 ### Install pytorch and torchvision with cuda:
+In case you have a GPU that supports at least CUDA 12.1, you can run the conda install instructino below.
 ```
 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
 ```
 For alternative versions of pytorch, such as the cpu only version, please refer to the [official instructions](https://pytorch.org/get-started/locally/)

 ### Install onnx and onnxruntime
+To import a trained neural network into the Tygron Platform, it needs to be exported from [PyTorch to ONNX](https://pytorch.org/docs/stable/onnx.html).
+The following packages need to be installed.
 ```
 conda install onnx onnxruntime
 ```